Charged Queen Cells: What To Do (UK)

 Compared to capped queen cells, you still have some time to think and act.
 However, the window is limited.
 A charged cell can be capped within a few days, especially in warm spring conditions, and once that happens, your options begin to narrow.

 This is why charged cells are often the best stage to make decisions.
 You are late enough to know something is happening, but early enough to influence the outcome.
+In practice, this is often the best point to compare What To Do If You Find Queen Cells with your chosen swarm-control method.

 First Checks to Make